 - Use backlight or contrast control to adjust reference white to desired luminance target (i.e. 100 cd/m2 for SDR)

 - Measure at least 11 steps (0-100% at 10% increments)

 - Adjust using RGB gain and/or RGB bias to achieve desired white point and luminance at each greyscale level.

 - After adjusting gain/bias, repeat #1 and #2

 - Adjust as needed to hit target color primaries

-Please Note: CalMan software, by SpectraCal, includes a “Netflix Video Monitor” workflow template which offers a step-by-step guide for going through an SDR calibration.
+Please Note: Calman software, by Portrait Displays, includes a “Netflix Video Monitor” workflow template which offers a step-by-step guide for going through an SDR calibration.
 The first step of this workflow is to define your desired targets, which should correspond to the standards referenced above.